 We are making a strong socio-economic contribution, supporting customers, local economies and communities, and the STEM skills of tomorrow's energy innovators.

 We aim to deliver the best workforce at the right time in the right way.

-WE HAVE

-357

 EMPLOYEES

-within Sizewell C, Hinkley Point C and Nuclear Operations
+within Sizewell C. Hinkley Point C and Nuclear Operations

 WE HAVE TRAINED MORE THAN

-2000

-since 2012

 WE HAVE COMMITTED TO OVER

-£300 million

 OF INVESTMENT in skills, education and training since 2012

-GOALS We believe all harm is preventable and so we strive for Zero Harm.
+We believe all harm is preventable and so we strive for Zero Harm.

 50% of senior leaders will have diverse characteristics (gender, ethnicity, sexual orientation and disability) by 2030.
-Find social metrics in our datasheet >

-Health, safety and wellbeing We believe all harm is preventable and so we strive for Zero Harm.
+Health, safety and wellbeing

+We believe all harm is preventable and so we strive for Zero Harm.
 This ambition means making sure our workplaces are safe and healthy for everyone: our employees and anyone working on our behalf.
 We launched the ambition in 2007, recognising that safety needs to be a 'non-negotiable, enduring priority' and that everyone deserves to go home from work unharmed.

 We take a rigorous approach to risk assessing our arrangements against the EDF Group BEST Framework (Building Excellence in Safety Together) to ensure we align with best practices and we learn from our peers.
 Maintaining a strong safety track record of our fleet, and instilling public confidence in nuclear is also a key way to help solve the climate crisis.

 Tragically, a supervisor at our Hinkley Point C site died in November 2022.
 An independent team investigated the incident to identify lessons and we continue to focus on behavioural safety training, embedding our life-saving rules and maintaining a rigorous approach to risk management against the EDF Group BEST Framework.

 TRIR and LTIR for EDF UK (excl.
 Hinkley Point C)